DreadWoolf/PA1473---Robot/README.md

-In this project we were instructed to program a robot to sort packages in a warehouse based on different properties.
-The robot have motors and sensors to make recognize, pick and place items.
+In this project, we were tasked with programming a robot to sort packages in a warehouse based on various properties.
+The robot is equipped with motors and sensors to recognize, pick, and place items.

-To set up the project you will need to install som important deppendencies to start developing.
-First and formost you will need to install a coding edito, like VisualStudio, to be able to run the code.
-You will also need to use GitHub to acces our code and visualise it in  the code editor.
-Once you do so, you will need to install the ev3 brick extension on your code editor to be able to run the code on the robot.
-Once you connect the robot with the usb-cable, you will be good to use the robot.
+To set up the project, you will need to install some important dependencies to begin development.
+Firstly, you'll need to install a coding editor such as Visual Studio to run the code.
+Additionally, you'll need to use GitHub to access our code and visualize it in the code editor.
+Once this is done, you'll need to install the EV3 Brick extension on your code editor to enable running the code on the robot.
+After connecting the robot with the USB cable, you'll be ready to use it.

-To make the project run, you will firstly need to set up the origin-position.
-It means that you will se the robotic arm at the hight and position that makes the height perfect for the sensor to see the color of the package.
-Then, you need to scroll the menu and look for zonecolor_selection and in this section you will be able to set up the diffrent zones for wich colors you want the robot to sort them to. you will also need to chose the pick up zone from this section.
-Once you are done with all that, you are good to go.
-Scroll until you find "start_code" and press it.
-The robot will start sroting packages based on their color.
+To initiate the project, you'll first need to establish the origin position.
+This involves positioning the robotic arm at the correct height and orientation for the sensor to accurately detect the color of the package.
+Next, navigate the menu to locate the "zone color selection" section.
+Here, you can define the different zones for sorting packages by color and select the pickup zone.
+Once you've completed these steps, you're ready to proceed.
+Scroll until you find the "start code" option and press it.
+The robot will begin sorting packages based on their color.

 Features
 - [ ] US_01: The robot shall locate, handle, and pick up items from a designated position without dropping them accidentally or harming the packages.